-- Tuition and required fees at VSC institutions are higher than at similar institutions elsewhere in New England, in most cases by a significant amount.
-For four-year institutions, only New Hampshire institutions have (slightly) higher tuition than VSC institutions.
-For other states, tuitions at their four-year institutions are generally \$2.000 or more per year lower than VSC institutions.
-The tuition and fees at CCV are anywhere from \$1,000 to \$4,000 per year higher than their counterpart institutions elsewhere in New England.
-Perhaps more unsettling is the fact that tuition at VTC is approximately \$15,000 per year and this tuition level applies to its associate level programs as well as its baccalaureate programs.
+- approximately \$15,000 per year and this tuition level applies to its associate level programs as well as its baccalaureate programs.
 This makes tuition for the technically oriented associate programs it offers more than twice the tuition levels for similar programs elsewhere in New England.
 Research indicates that there is a relationship between price to students and their likelihood of enrolling in college.
 There is little doubt that there is a relationship between the high sticker price of Vermont public higher education and the low level of college participation. - Students provide a greater share of institutional revenues at Vermont institutions (86.9 percent) than is the case in other New England states.
 Only in New Hampshire do students contribute a generally comparable share (78.3 percent).
 In all other states in the region the share is below 60 percent. - Revenues from the combination of tuition and state appropriations, on a per-student basis, is higher in Vermont than in all other states in New England except for Connecticut.
 This can be partially be attributed to the mix of enrollments in Vermont; a smaller proportion of students are enrolled in (less expensive) community colleges in Vermont than is the case in the other states.
 Vermont's tuition revenue figures are also inflated by the high proportion of out-of-state students enrolled in Vermont.
 However, there is also evidence that the VSC institutions have higher than normal costs.
 As previously shown, NVU, Castleton, and VTC have expenditures that outpace their peers by 8.4 percent, 18.7 percent, and 21.5 percent, respectively, while CCV is less costly than its peers.
 The fiscal problems of the system can be attributed to both too little revenue and expenditure levels that are too high. - The VCS institutions have consistently operated at a loss over the last several years.
 In the process the System has depleted its reserves.
-Pre-COVID the operating losses were approximately \$11M.18 The pandemic has created circumstances in which the anticipated operating deficit has ballooned to \$28.4M for FY 2021 before the CRF and bridge funding supplied by the legislature (with those additional funds, VSC reports a \$2M surplus) and to \$45M in FY 2022.
-These deficits are fueled by a combination of
+Pre-COVID the operating losses were approximately \$11M.26 The pandemic has created circumstances in which the anticipated operating deficit has ballooned to \$28.4M for FY 2021 before the CRF and bridge funding supplied by the legislature (with those additional funds, VSC reports a \$2M surplus) and to \$45M in FY 2022.
+These deficits are fueled by a combination of reduced revenues due to enrollment decreases, a growing reliance on tuition discounting, and COVID-induced extraordinary expenses. - Institutions that offer different programs at different degree levels have different cost structures.
+Being highly technical and geographically dispersed, VTC's costs of delivering its programs will be higher than Castleton's costs for its more liberal arts focused offerings, all other things equal.
+These added costs are difficult to pass on to students through tuition.
+Assuring that institutions are equitably funded relative to their respective program arrays and other key characteristics will be key to ensuring that incentives to offer a full array of needed programming are aligned with the outcomes desired.

-18 VSC Financial Statement FY 2019
+26 VSC Financial Statement FY 2019

-17 Evidence from a meta-analysis of price sensitivity research has found that for every \$1,000 change in net price, there is an inverse effect on enrollment of about 3-4 percent (Leslie & Brinkman, 1988; Heller, 1997) and that price sensitivity is greater for students from low-income backgrounds (Kane, 1999).
+25 Evidence from a meta-analysis of price sensitivity research has found that for every \$1,000 change in net price, there is an inverse effect on enrollment of about 3-4 percent (Leslie & Brinkman, 1988; Heller, 1997) and that price sensitivity is greater for students from low-income backgrounds (Kane, 1999).